 A small business SEO strategy needs to focus on content that will rank well in the long-tail.
 By this, I mean longer, more targeted phrases or questions people will use to get answers.
 These long-tail terms are easier to rank for and send a more qualified type of visitor.

-Abbey Locks has expertise and extensive knowledge in a wide number of areas including the initial lock fitting, lock changing if it has become jammed or as a safety measure and lock repairs for people who have been burgled.
+Abbey Locks has expertise and extensive knowledge in a number of areas including the initial lock fitting, lock changing (if it has become jammed or as a safety measure) and lock repairs for people who have been burgled.
 My team and I will be creating ‘authority content’ in all these areas.

-As well as great content, you need to build and captured links from local sites that compliment the business.
+As well as great content, you need to build and capture links from local sites that complement the business.
 A local link network demonstrates popularity and authority in the eyes of Google which it then gives greater exposure too.

 Of course, the only real way to capture quality links is to provide value in exchange for the link.
 For example, local news sites and local businesses will feature you if you are proving their audience with something useful.

-On a final note, we are also looking at building the credibility of Abbey Locks in the eyes of potential customers.
-Mark and his team generate most of their business through repeat and word-of-mouth referrals and have a ton of great reviews but these aren’t on Google.
-We are going to utilise his Google Business listing to ask customers for reviews which will boost the company profile.
+On a final note, we’re also looking at building the credibility of Abbey Locks in the eyes of potential customers.
+Mark and his team generate most of their business through repeat and word-of-mouth referrals and have many great reviews but these aren’t on Google.
+We’re going to utilise his Google Business listing to ask customers for reviews which will boost the company profile.

-Social proof in the form of customers reviews, social media and local press coverage is a key part of gaining trust and ensuring your business is locally recognised as the expert in its field.
+Social proof in the form of customers’ reviews, social media and local press coverage is an important part of gaining trust and ensuring your business is locally recognised as the expert in its field.
 I won’t lie, it’s not easy but nothing good ever is.
 It takes time but it’s something that your competitors are most likely not doing, so there’s your opportunity.